Boeing, Airbus kept in suspense over big Dubai jet deals

 All of the parties declined to comment.

-In an interview with German publication aero.de on the eve of the show, Emirates boss Tim Clark signaled he would not place orders and complained about widespread delivery delays.
+In an interview with German publication aero.de on the eve of the show, Emirates boss Tim Clark signalled he would not place orders and complained about widespread delivery delays.

 DUBAI SUPPORT